M25 (tram): In Gothenburg

-Oslo
+In Oslo

-In the early 1990s, the Ring 3 bypass highway was being upgraded, and this caused a disruption to the Grünerløkka–Torshov Line at Storo where it crosses this highway.
-To continue operations on the line, trams had to turn without a turning loop, but the company did not have enough trams which could run this way.
-However, Gothenburg had a number of surplus M25 trams capable of running back to back trams.
+In the early 1990s, Oslo's Ring 3 bypass highway was being upgraded, and this caused a disruption to the Grünerløkka–Torshov Line at Storo where it crosses this highway.
+To continue operations on the line, trams had to turn without a turning loop, but Oslo Sporvognsdrift did not have enough trams which could run this way.
+However, Gothenburg had a number of surplus M25 trams capable of running back-to-back.
 The trams were therefore purchased by Oslo at the token price of NOK 1 each, although upgrading the trams for Oslo use cost NOK 200,000.
-The rear travelling car in a back-to-back set had to be closed during a trip as its doors were facing the wrong side of the road.

-The trams were phased out as they were replaced with the new Italian articulated trams (SL95).